-Product Liability Insurance provides your business with financial and legal cost protection.
 Product liability covers goods that you make available to the public directly or indirectly for consumption or use.
 Throughout the distribution chain ; design, components, assembly, manufacturer, wholesaler, transporter, distributor and retailer have product liability risk.
+Product Liability Insurance provides your business with financial and legal cost protection.

-Product Liability Insurance policy’s will provides coverage against an accusation and potential claim resulting from damage to property or personal injury that your product caused.
+Product Liability Insurance policy’s will provide coverage against an accusation and potential claim resulting from damage to property or personal injury that your product caused.
 Additionally may provide coverage against unforeseen circumstances, such as defects in your products that may have not been identifiable.
 This coverage should be available even if your business is negligent, subject to certain policy exclusions like intentional acts and deliberate wrongdoing.
 Product liability coverage will take care of most judgments that could be entered against you up to the policy limit less any deductibles or retention requirements.
 Most importantly, should pay for defense costs of a suit against you.

-Who Should Have Products Liability Coverage?
+Who Should Have Products Liability?

-Manufacturers, distributors, suppliers, retailers and others whose product could be claimed by another to have caused harm or injury from consumption.
+Manufacturers, labs, distributors, suppliers, retailers and others whose product could be claimed by another to have caused harm or injury from consumption.
 Any business entity or individual who puts their name or mark on a product should maintain product liability insurance coverage.

 When products liability is part of a commercial general liability policy, the coverage may be referred to as products-completed operations insurance.
 Importantly, limits are generally lower on these standard types of policies so determining your financial exposure to protect your business and personal assets should be made carefully.